omkarmutreja/Hyatt-Prescriptive-Analytics/README.md

 ## Data Identification:
 The survey data of November 2014, December 2014 and January 2015 have 1151316 customer data with around 78 relevant attributes of the hotel.

+## Data Preprocessing:
+This survey data has null values which will possibly create a hindrance to obtain accurate trends.
+Omitting the NA values is not advisable as we may lose out on important trends.
+Initially, all the null values are replaced with blank values and then replaced with the string ‘NA’.
+But the best idea is to remove the NA values ‘Likelihood to Recommend’ and ‘NPS_Type’ as they are the key factors for this recommendation analysis.
+By doing this we drill down to 185091 customer data instances.

+## Descriptive Statistics:
+Descriptive statistics are used to describe the basic features of the data in a study.
+They provide simple summaries about the sample and the measures.
+Together with simple graphics analysis, they form the basis of virtually every quantitative analysis of data.

+## Recommendation Analysis:
+### Modeling Techniques:
+Instead of query based approach, we focused on model based approach and we started with linear regression model.
+We performed linear modeling with dependent variables Likelihood_Recommend_H and secondly NPS_Type.
+Linear Modeling to understand and predict the behavior of customers based ‘Likelihood to Recommend’.
+Initially we chose a few relevant variables according to the descriptive analysis and kept performing linear modeling until we obtained statistically relevant independent variables.

+Apriori Algorithm is a data mining algorithm for mining frequent combination of services and facilities which specifically caters to customer preferences.

+SVM: Machine learning algorithms like Support Vector Machines (SVM) are used to implement supervised learning of data for classification and prediction.
+SVM facilities the identification of a combination of services and facilities which will create a positive, neutral, and negative customer experience.

+## Interactive Data Visualization:
+The graphs and charts created in R is not interactive hence we implemented Shiny apps for the same.

+## Conclusion:
+1) To improve customer feedback from detractors, the hotel must focus on improving the services and facilities which have been proven to significantly influence customer feedback
+2) Services must be packaged and promoted in a combination of Guest Rooms, Tranquility, Hotel Condition, Customer Satisfaction, Staff cared, and Internet Usage tailored to specific class and category of customers
+3) Hyatt Hotel in El Segundo City of California should make significant improvements by providing better staff services to customers
+4) The Hotel should focus on maintaining a high standard for Hotel Rooms and Hotel Conditions
+5) Room upgrades, premium internet services, and personal staff could be provided to frequent customers with detractor and passive ratings
+6) Restaurants and cafes significantly influence customer feedback towards the hotel; Survey forms and feedback questionnaire could be filled up to customize food and bar menu
+7) Special rules must be set-up to ensure noise free environment and tranquility of customers